Why hire me to help you with scholarships?

 1. They have expertise we don’t.
 Sure, you can read articles online, or spend hours watching YouTube videos, but there are some things that require a person who has experience, skill, and in-depth knowledge that’s been built up over years.

 2. We just don’t have the time.
 It would take you 2, 3, or 5 times longer to do it than to just hire someone to do it for you.
-Sometimes it’s best to just pay someone else to get the job “done and done” (two of my favourite words!).
+Sometimes it’s best to just pay someone else to do it -- "done and done" are two of my favourite words!

 3. They can get a result that we simply can’t.
 You may know what needs to be done, but sometimes it takes someone with an objective view/opinion to bring about the change needed.